frasfras/ghos-towir/README.md

-# Ghost Tower - 3D Isometric Stack Building Game
+# Ghost Tower - 3D  Stack Building Game

 ## What is Ghost Tower?